Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data

 First, we obtain a generators and relations description of $H_{S^1}^{2*}(M)$ from the decorated graph.
-Moreover we express the module structure over $H_{S^1}^*(\pt) = \Z[t]$ in terms of these generators.
-See Notation \ref{not:main} and Theorem \ref{ThNew} for the explicit statements.
+The generators are the equivariant Poincar\'e dual classes to $S^1$-invariant submanifolds that correspond to edges and fat vertices in the decorated graph.
+Moreover we express the algebra structure over $H_{S^1}^*(\pt) = \Z[t]$ in terms of these generators.
+See Theorem \ref{ThNew} for the explicit statement.
 In the proof of Theorem \ref{ThNew}, we apply our previous results in \cite[Theorem 1.1]{KesslerHolm2} that the inclusion of the fixed points set $i:M^{S^1}\hookrightarrow M$ induces an injection in integral equivariant cohomology

 and our characterization of the image of $i^*$ in equivariant cohomology with rational coefficients.
 We use the generators and relations description to relate the algebraic and combinatorial structures of the Hamiltonian $S^1$-action.